skalenetwork/x402Proxy/README.md

 ```

 ## How x402proxy Reverse Proxy Works
 Imagine you want to visit a website, but instead of talking to the website directly, you send your request to a helper called x402proxy.
 This helper stands in the middle between you and the website.

+x402proxy charges users for access to web resources using the x402 protocol by Coinbase.

+It supports both Base and SKALE networks, enabling payments and access control across these blockchains.

 Here's what happens step by step: